 Sanjay Patel is an American success story.
 He came to the United States from India in 1986, and purchased his first hotel five years later.
-Patel’s Indianapolis-based company, MHG Hotels LLC, now owns nearly a dozen hotels in Indiana and Illinois.
+Patel’s Indianapolis-based company, Midwest Hospitality Group Inc., now owns nearly a dozen hotels in Indiana and Illinois.

 But lately, Patel has been more than a little banged up.
-This month, MHG affiliates that own a Comfort Inn in Avon and a Comfort Suites in Fishers filed for bankruptcy protection.
-Four other MHG hotels—Fairfield Inns in Noblesville and Seymour, a Quality Inn on South Harding Street in Indianapolis, and a Holiday Inn in the Chicago suburb of Aurora—slid into bankruptcy court more than a year ago.
+This month, Midwest Hospitality affiliates that own a Comfort Inn in Avon and a Comfort Suites in Fishers filed for bankruptcy protection.
+Four other company hotels—Fairfield Inns in Noblesville and Seymour, a Quality Inn on South Harding Street in Indianapolis, and a Holiday Inn in the Chicago suburb of Aurora—slid into bankruptcy court more than a year ago.

 While Patel and his attorney could not be reached, hotel experts say the troubles reflect hard times in the lodging industry—especially for properties in the suburbs.